 Other compilers are available for Linux, Windows, and just about every other system.
 We will discuss installing a compiler in the next section, so there is no need to do so now.

 For complex projects, some development environments use a makefile, which is a file that tells the compiler which files to compile.
 Makefiles are an advanced topic, and entire books have been written about them.
-We will not discuss them here.
+Fortunately, you don’t need to worry about them, so we will not discuss them here.

 Step 5: Linking

-Linking is the process of taking all the object files for a program and combining them into a single executable.
+Linking is the process of taking all the object files generated by the compiler and combining them into a single executable program that you can run.
+This is done by a program called the linker.

-In addition to the object files for a program, the linker includes files from the runtime support library.
+In addition to the object files for a program, the linker also includes files from the C++ standard library (or any other precompiled libraries you’re using, such as graphics or sound libraries).
 The C++ language itself is fairly small and simple.
-However, it comes with a large library of optional components that may be utilized by your program, and these components live in the runtime support library.
-For example, if you wanted to output something to the screen, your program would include a special command to tell the compiler that you wanted to use the I/O (input/output) routines from the runtime support library.
+However, it comes with a large library of optional components that may be utilized by your programs, and these components live in the C++ standard library.
+For example, if you wanted to output something to the screen, your program would include a special command to tell the compiler that you wanted to use the I/O (input/output) routines from the C++ standard library.

 Once the linker is finished linking all the object files (assuming all goes well), you will have an executable file.